2012 Planning and Budgeting Forum

 SHOW FULL BIO » Melody S. Bianchetto is the Associate Vice President for Finance at the University of Virginia.
 Her responsibilities include oversight of research administration, financial administration, and student financial services.
 In addition, she is sponsoring the implementation of a new managerial reporting/decision support environment and is co-sponsoring the effort to transform the financial planning approach at UVa.
 Prior to 2013, Melody served as the Assistant Vice President for Budgeting and Financial Planning, responsible for the development and budgetary oversight of UVa’s operating and capital budgets.
 Previously, Melody, a Certified Public Accountant, worked in public accounting with Ernst & Young in Washington, D.C. and at a small Charlottesville firm.
 She received a B.S. in Commerce from the University of Virginia and an M.B.A. from James Madison University.

-Sr Vice Pres Strategic Initiatives & Administrative Services
+Senior Vice President, Strategic Initiatives and Administrative Services

 College of Southern Nevada